James-Fraser-Jones/moba_mvp/docs/ordering.md

 `Input -> Player -> Logic -> Cameras -> (Graphics, Dev)`

 something I don't like is that, currently, the cursor used by the player is from the previous frame

+okay here's an idea, the 3d cursor actually belongs on Player because it's an essential part of player action (i.e. being able to select things etc..)

+also, it's a shame but we only really need to update the camera based on input before logic runs so that we can get the projection correctly, I propose that we are explcit about using camera for the purposes of 3d projection whilst also wanting to provide the most up-to-date info for logic but without causing stuttering

+in this case it seems in fact useful to have the following set up:

+`Input -> Cameras -> Player -> Logic -> Cameras -> (Graphics, Dev)`

+so essentially: 2 update cycles on the main camera, the first to respond to inputs to give Player the most up-to-date information, the second to sync the camera up with the resulting game state after logic has run